nicotsou/nicotsou.com/content/blog/dom-issues/index.md

 Ah yes, browsers used to have different DOM implementations and certain APIs are not available everywhere, especially the newest ones.

 The story goes back to the [Browser wars](https://en.wikipedia.org/wiki/Browser_wars).
 For many years DOM was inadequate.
 The provided apis were not enough to support the complexity of our web applications.
 You see, it was never created to support applications in the first place.
-Web was about delivering content.
+The web was about delivering content.

 ![](/images/mosaic-first-browser.png)
 _Mosaic was one of the first web browsers.
 The [Evolution of the Web](http://www.evolutionoftheweb.com/) is a great website to learn about web history._